Sheriff Leroy Ravenell Biography

 Ravenell continues to give back to his alma mater as an Adjunct Professor in the Department of Sociology/Criminal Justice.
 He also talks with people of all ages about the positive differences they can make in their county and this country by making wise decisions and being true to themselves.

 Sheriff Ravenell not only understands his importance to the laws that govern the people, he understands and accepts his responsibility to his Creator.
 He firmly believes in setting and upholding standards in every aspect of his life.
-He is a faithful member of the New Mt.
-Zion Baptist Church where Reverend Jerome Anderson is the pastor.
+He is a faithful member of the Unity Community Fellowship Church where Reverend Jerome Anderson is the pastor.

 Ravenell is a member of the National Sheriffs' Association, the South Carolina Sheriffs' Association, the National Organization of Black Law Enforcement Executives, SC Law Enforcement Officers Association, Palmetto State Law Enforcement Officers Association, Fraternal Order of Police, Association for Public-Safety Communications Officials, Edisto Lodge #39, and the Robert S. Wilkinson Consistory #220.
 He is a Lifetime Member of NAACP.
 He is a mentor in Orangeburg Consolidated School District 5.
 He is a member of the Criminal Justice Degree Program Advisory Board at Orangeburg-Calhoun Technical College.
-He serves on the National Sheriffs' Association Crime Victims Services committee, the South Carolina Sheriff's Association Legislative committee, the Law and Public Safety Advisory Board at the Technology Center for Orangeburg School District 5, and is a board member of A Servant's Touch Outreach and Support Ministries.
+He serves on the National Sheriffs' Association Crime Victims Services committee, the South Carolina Sheriff's Association Legislative committee, the Board of Directors of the Orangeburg County Chamber of Commerce, the Law and Public Safety Advisory Board at the Technology Center for Orangeburg School District 5, and is a board member of A Servant's Touch Outreach and Support Ministries.